jizhang/jizhang.github.com/source/_drafts/spark-datasource-api-v2.md

 #### Lack of Columnar and Streaming Support

 Columnar data and stream processing are both added to Spark SQL without using V1 API.
 Current implementations like `ParquetFileFormat` and `KafkaSource` are written in dedicated codes with internal APIs.
-V2 API also addresses these features.
+These features are also addressed by V2 API.

 ## DataSource V2 API